-Given the substantial challenges faced by likelihood-based methods, it is worthwhile to explore alternative strategies to align conditional distributions for model training.
-One plain strategy is directly minimizing a \textit{distributional discrepancy between the conditional distribution}~\citep{otda}, which can effectively achieve alignment while bypassing the complexity of likelihood estimation.
-Importantly, there are two questions that warrant investigation. \textit{How to devise a discrepancy to align the two conditional distributions?
-Does it effectively improve forecast performance?}
+Given the substantial challenges faced by likelihood-based methods, it is worthwhile to explore alternative strategies to align conditional distributions for training forecasting models.
+One plain strategy is directly minimizing a \textit{distributional discrepancy between the conditional distributions}~\citep{otda}, which can effectively achieve alignment while bypassing the complexity of likelihood estimation.
+This perspective raises two key questions warranting investigation: \textit{How to devise a discrepancy to align two conditional distributions?
+Does it improve forecasting performance?}